Hilarry95/Loan-Approval-Analysis-Phase-3-Project/README.md

 #### f) Gradient Boosting
 The last and best performed model was an XGBoost model that implemented gradient boosting algorithm to learn from weaker learner models and produce a strong model with an accuravcy score of 89.3% and did not show signs to overfit to the training data
 ![alt text](Visualizations/XGBoost.png)
+## Next Steps
+The best model to implement is the XGBoost model as it had the best accuracy score and for all the times it predicted an outcome as Risky it was correct 90% of the time
+* Identify and create new features that could improve the model's predictive power
+* Ensure that the model complies with relevant regulations and ethical guidelines, particularly those related to fair lending practices.
+* Set up monitoring to track the model's performance over time and implement a maintenance schedule for regular updates and retraining.
 ## Recommendation
  * Conduct fairness analysis to prevent discrimination against any group and nsure the model complies with relevant regulations
  * Provide training for stakeholders and implement a feedback mechanism to improve the model continuously